 The study presents four research questions:

-• How will future climate and water resource conditions impact 4 electricity scenarios?
+- How will future climate and water resource conditions impact four electricity scenarios?

-• What type of technology would be needed to adapt to future climate-water conditions, and meet reliable electricity-generation levels?
+- What technology would be needed to adapt to future climate-water conditions and meet reliable electricity generation levels?

 When climate-water impacts and feasibility checks are not considered in the simulations, capacity reserve margins drop in reliability levels.
 This shows that the power systems may face reliability challenges without climate-water adaptation.

-Viable solutions to meet future electric generation reliability include trade-offs in regional technology choice that prefers renewable-based compared to thermal power generation.
+Viable solutions to meet future electric generation reliability include trade-offs in regional technology choices that prefer renewable-based power over thermal power generation.
 This would reduce water use and emissions for electricity generation demands.

-Currently, the U.S. grid heavily depends on thermal power plants that use coal, nuclear, and natural gas fuels which are affected by warm ambient temperatures and need large quantities of water to cool off.
+Currently, the US grid heavily depends on thermal power plants that use coal, nuclear, and natural gas fuels.
+These plants are affected by warm ambient temperatures and need large quantities of water to cool off.

-Renewable sources like solar PV and wind have minimal water requirements for operation as they do not require cooling, but renewable sources do not account much in power generation across the U.S. power grid.
+Renewable sources like solar PV and wind require minimal water for operation as they do not require cooling.
+Still, renewable sources do not account for much of the power generation across the US power grid.

 Advanced Science Research Center, GC/CUNY.
 “Grid reliability under climate change may require more power generation capacity: Importance of factoring climate-water impacts into electric grid planning.”
 ScienceDaily.
 ScienceDaily, 21 November 2019. <www.sciencedaily.com/releases/2019/11/191121141425.htm>.